The reading fairy

 Years later when he was the King and had children himself, they all sat together in the library and enjoyed the written word.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, nadja losbohmWrite a Review